chromice/ae/README.md

 echo "You can access it at " . aeRequest::uri();
 ```

 And, finally, use `aeRequest::ip_address()` to get the IP address of the client.
-If your app is running behind a reverse–proxy or load balancer, you need to specify its IP address via request options:
+If your app is running behind a reverse-proxy or load balancer, you need to specify its IP address via request options:

 ```php
 ae::options('request')->set('proxies', '83.14.1.1, 83.14.1.2');